eriliawu/tacobell/README.md

 Looking at the effect of local menu labeling mandates on calories purchased at Taco Bell restaurants.
 Of the scripts listed in this repository, this is a summary of what each script does.

+To understand the use of each .csv file in the data/from-bigpurple folder, refer to each script, as they are read in from the data/from-bigpurple folder before any analysis was performed.

 ## Clean restaurant data from ALIGN_DIM table
 [clean-restaurant-data.R](https://github.com/eriliawu/tacobell/blob/master/clean-restaurant-data.R)
 This script cleans data from ALIGN_DIM table in the database.